 Christiansborg Palace is located on the tiny island of Slotsholmen right in the middle of the city.
 It contains the Danish Parliament Folketinget, the Supreme Court, and the Ministry of State.
 Parts of the Palace are used by the Royal Family for functions and events.
 You can visit the Royal Reception rooms, including The Oval Throne Room where foreign ambassadors to Denmark are received by The Queen, and The Tower Room which gives access to the balcony where Danish monarchs are proclaimed.
 You can also go to The Great Hall which contains many of the Queen’s tapestries.

-Christiania wasn’t particularly high on my to-do list in Copenhagen, but I know for many people it will be a must-see.
-It’s located in Christianshavn, and it is a freetown.
+Christiania wasn’t particularly high on my to-do list in Copenhagen, but I know for many people it will be a must-see, so I included it on this list.
+It’s located in Christianshavn, and it is a Freetown.
 It was claimed by a group of squatters in 1971 after originally being an abandoned military area.
 They claimed the area as a free city, free of taxes and run by their own laws.

-If you do decide to visit, there is a list of do’s and don’ts at the entrance.
-It’s for this reason that you won’t see many photos of Christiania, because they forbid photography due to the amount of drug sellers in the town.
+If you do decide to visit, be aware that there is a list of do’s and don’ts at the entrance.
+It’s for this reason that you won’t see many photos of Christiania, as they forbid photography due to the amount of drug sellers in the town.

 Meet the Danes

-If you’re looking for an authentic Danish experience – I’d definitely recommend the Meet the Danes program.
-Basically, you can go and eat with a Danish family at their home (for a fee of course).
-I think this is a great way of experience true Danish food and hygge culture, and had we had a bigger budget it would have definitely been something I’d like to have done.
+If you’re looking for an authentic Danish dining experience – I’d definitely recommend the Meet the Danes program.
+Basically, you can visit a Danish family at their home (for a fee of course), and they will cook dinner for you and entertain you for the evening.
+I think this is a great way of experience true Danish food and hygge culture, and had our budget catered for this, it would have definitely been something I’d like to have done.

 A spa experience like no other!
 With Copenhot, you can either sail around the canals in a hot tub spa boat, or chill out (figuratively) in a sauna at the harbour.
-There’s also an ice cold barrel shower.
+They also have an ice-cold barrel shower (…not for me).

 I’ve mentioned the Copenhagen Card regularly throughout this post, and for good reason.
-It’s an all-inclusive city card, which means you get free public transport on all metro, trains, and buses, free entry to many of Copenhagen’s attractions, and discounts at selected restaurants and cafes.
+It’s an all-inclusive city card, so you get free public transport on all metro, trains, and buses, free entry to many of Copenhagen’s attractions, and discounts at selected restaurants and cafes.
 There is also a Copenhagen Card app so you can view the relevant attractions on the go, as well as being able to view the metro and bus maps.
+It was a huge money saver as Copenhagen isn’t particularly cheap.

 Another great tool for visiting Copenhagen is the CityMapper app.
 I actually found Copenhagen’s metro system to be the most confusing one I’ve used.
 It’s not as well signposted as other city metro systems, so we ended up using the buses more than the metro, and CityMapper was great for showing the bus routes throughout the city.
-There are currently a lot of works around the city as they are building lots of new metro stations, so hopefully in the future the metro system will become a lot easier to navigate.
+Although, since writing this post they’ve built a lot of new metro stations, so hopefully it might now be easier to navigate.

 For more information, prices, and opening dates and times for all of the things I’ve mentioned throughout this post, go to Visit Copenhagen.

-If you want to see more footage of my trip to Copenhagen, you can watch my vlog here:
+Click here to check out my guide to finding great vegan food in Copenhagen, and if you want to see more footage of my trip to Copenhagen, you can watch my vlog below:

 Have you been to Copenhagen?